Chen-WR/fileOrganize/README.md

 # fileOrganize
-### -Move all files only from origin folder to the destination folder
+### -Locate all files from origin directory and all sub directories inside origin directory.
-### -Going through all subdirectories and move files only from origin to destination
+### -Move all the files located to destination directory.
-### -Program will abort if permission denied to any directory or subdirectory
+### -Program will abort if permission denied to any directory or subdirectory.